aaronhackney/cdo-events/README.md

  --prefix (required) is the file name prefix we wish to match.
 For example, if the scheduled background search filenames that we wish to download all start with IPS-EVENTS then we would pass `--prefix IPS-EVENTS` to the script
  --data_dir (required) is the directory where we wish to download and store the event files.
  Example: `--data_dir /tmp/myfiles` or `--data_dir c:\data\myfiles\`
  --region (optional, default=us) The region where the CDO tenant resides.
 Choices are us, eu, or apj
+ Example: `--region apj`

 ## Help
 `python3 get_events.py -h`